Kol Nidre: Popular culture

 Composer and cellist Auguste van Biene recorded his own arrangement of Kol Nidre in around 1908, with an unidentified pianist.

 Comedian Lewis Black frequently references the Kol Nidre in some of his shows and his first book, Nothing's Sacred, referring to it as the spookiest piece of music ever written, claiming that it may have been the piece to inspire all of Alfred Hitchcock's musical scores.

 Kol Nidre plays a climactic role in several film and television adaptations of The Jazz Singer, originally a play by Samson Raphaelson.
 In the 1927 film version, Kol Nidre is sung by notable Jewish entertainer Al Jolson.
 In the 1952 film version, it is sung by Danny Thomas, who in real life was a devout Christian of Lebanese heritage.
 In the 1959 television version, it is sung by Jewish comedian Jerry Lewis.
 Jewish singer Neil Diamond performs the song in the 1980 film version.

+In 1968, the American rock band The Electric Prunes released the album Release of an Oath, which opens with a contemporary adaptation of Kol Nidre and incorporates Jewish liturgical themes into psychedelic and orchestral rock.
+Contemporary newspaper coverage in the United States and Australia highlighted the album’s effort to bring the traditional prayer into a modern musical context and noted its connection to the group’s earlier Mass in F Minor.